etdev/algorithms/algorithms/9_LRU_cache/LRUCache.md

       }
     }

+###Gotchas
+* In the get method, I was just checking if map.containKey(key), but you need to also make sure its value isn't -1 (or you could also remove the key from the hasmap but I don't see how to do this in O(1) time).

 ###Thoughts/Possible improvements
 * Should I use the integer value or the Node object itself in add(), remove() etc. in the DoublyLinkedList class?